nla-group/classix/README.md

 ## :raising_hand: Frequently Asked Questions

+### Does density based merging work better than distance based merging?

+It depends.
+For high dimensional data, distance based merging is recommended.
+Usually, density based merging works slower than distance based merging.
+But if data can be dealT with high `radius` for density based merging, density based merging might be faster than the distance based merging with a low `radius` while achiving better performance.
+For example, the data in the next question may not be suitable for distance based merging.

 ### How to tune the `minPts`?

 Mostly, `minPts` is not required, though it is very important part in CLASSIX.
 To obtain a good clustering, users usually use `minPts` accompanying with `verbose=1`.
 Then, we can specify the minPts to an appropriate level for those isolated clusters.
 For example, the dataset like